cabaletta/baritone/.github/ISSUE_TEMPLATE/bug.md

 You can find your logs in `%appdata%/.minecraft/logs/` (Windows) or `/Library/Application\ Support/minecraft/logs` (Mac).

 ## How to reproduce
-Add your steps to reproduce here.
+Add your steps to reproduce the issue/bug experienced here.

 ## Final checklist
 - [ ] I have included the version of Minecraft I'm running, baritone's version and forge mods (if used).
 - [ ] I have included logs, exceptions and / or steps to reproduce the issue.
 - [ ] I have not used any OwO's or UwU's in this issue.

-# Suggestion
-Give some information about your suggestion.

-## New features
-Add feature ideas here.

-## New options
-Add option ideas here.